aws-samples/aws-dms-terraform/README.md

 1. Using the PostgreSQL client (psql) in the bastion host, connect to the source database via the NLB VPC endpoint.

-`psql -v sslmode="'require'" -h sourceVpcEndpoint -p 5432 -d postgres -U postgres`
+`psql -v sslmode=require -h sourceVpcEndpoint -p 5432 -d postgres -U postgres`

 2. Next create a database, schema, and table objects.